 How can I report violations of this policy?

-You can report this content for review via our private information report form, by selecting the “unauthorized photo or video” option.
+You can report this content for review via our private information report form, by selecting "Me," "Someone I am authorized to represent," or "Somebody else;" then choosing “unauthorized photo or video” from the list of options.

 What happens if you violate this policy?

 We will immediately and permanently suspend any account that is dedicated to sharing media of deceased individuals for sadistic purposes.